+Most soils are severely lacking adequate levels of organic matter.
 The US Composting Council, through their Strive for 5 campaign, recommends working towards achieving a soil organic matter (SOM) content of 5% to improve water holding capacity, soil structure, and most importantly, provide a habitat for microorganisms.
 As SOM breaks down, it must be replaced either naturally or via amendments.
 Soil cannot replace organic matter on its own.

-lack of Life
+Lack of Life

 One of the easiest and most environmentally friendly ways to regenerate soil is to amend with compost and compost-rich soil blends.
 Laurel Valley’s locally produced Premium Compost provides organic matter, nutrients and indigenous biology.
 Incorporating compost in your soil projects is a win for you and your clients by improving soil conditions today and for the future.

 50 years will be here before we know it, and don’t we want to leave soil better than we inherited it?